Damarus999/botframework-solutions/docs/_docs/reference/skills/automotive.md

 ## Language Understanding (LUIS)

-LUIS models for the Skill are provided in .LU file format as part of the Skill.
+LUIS models for the Skill are provided in `.lu` file format as part of the Skill.
 These are currently available in English with other languages to follow.

 The following Top Level intents are available with the main `settings` LUIS model